-The most recent lead and copper at-the-tap samples were collected from 70 residences in 2010.
-Lead was detected in 2 homes and copper was detected in 48 homes, but none of the samples for lead and copper exceeded the respective regulatory Action Level (AL).
-A regulatory Action Level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+The most recent lead and copper at-the-tap samples were collected from 85 residences in 2013.
+Lead was detected in no homes and copper was detected in 38 homes, but none of the samples for lead and only one sample for copper exceeded the respective regulatory Action Level (AL).
+A regulatory Action Level is the concentration of a contaminant which, if exceeded in more than 10% of samples, triggers treatment or other requirements that a water system must follow